CodyReichert/awesome-cl/README.md

 * [burgled-batteries](https://github.com/pinterface/burgled-batteries) - A bridge between Python and Common Lisp.
 The goal is that Lisp programs can use Python libraries.
 Not available on Quicklisp.
 [MIT][200].
 * [cl4py](https://github.com/marcoheisig/cl4py) - The library cl4py (pronounce as clappy) allows Python programs to call Common Lisp libraries.
 [MIT][200].
 * [py4cl](https://github.com/bendudson/py4cl) - A library that allows Common Lisp code to access Python libraries.
 It is basically the inverse of cl4py.
 [MIT][200].
+* [py4cl2-cffi](https://github.com/digikar99/py4cl2-cffi) - CFFI based alternative to py4cl2.
+  * "When capable, the CFFI approach can be a 50 times faster than py4cl2."

 See also [async-process](https://github.com/cxxxr/async-process/).